awsdocs/amazon-efs-user-guide/doc_source/mount-fs-auto-mount-onreboot.md

 **Warning**
 Use the `_netdev` option, used to identify network file systems, when mounting your file system automatically\.
 If `_netdev` is missing, your EC2 instance might stop responding\.
 This result is because network file systems need to be initialized after the compute instance starts its networking\.
 For more information, see [Automatic Mounting Fails and the Instance Is Unresponsive](troubleshooting-efs-mounting.md#automount-fails)\.

      If you are specifying a custom path to your mount point, as in the example, you may want to use `mkdir -p`, because the `-p` option creates intermediate parent directories as needed\.
-The `- chown` line of the preceding example changes the ownership of the directory at the mount point from the root user to the default Linux system user account for Amazon Linux, `ec2-user`\.
-You can specify any user with this command, or leave it out of the script to keep ownership of that directory with the root user\.

      For more information about user data scripts, see [Adding User Data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html#instancedata-add-user-data) in the *Amazon EC2 User Guide for Linux Instances*\.